CryptoCrackProgram/CryptoPrograms/README.md

 # CryptoPrograms
-Source files for the CryptoPrograms.com website
+Source files for the CryptoPrograms.com cipher solving website